Biography

 The first is that the Haitian quintolet and Puerto Rican elastic tresillo rhythms preserve Afro-centric cross-rhythms to keep duple and triple rhythms independent of each other with misalignment of the fundamental triple meter with the tresillo rhythm of long-long-short.

 (These use a transcription of the fundamental tresillo rhythm of Afro-centric language delivery and folk meters worldwide.
 Traditional transcriptions of the tresillo-based five-beat syncopated rhythm use the cinquillo rhythm 8th-16th-8th-16th-8th with a common transcription of the tresillo rhythm with a 3:3:2 ratio, which synchronizes with the duple meter.
 The cinquillo rhythm was used in the country’s first major composer, Louis Moreau Gottschalk, from New Orleans.
-The tie to this study is that the emigration of Haitian refugees after their independence doubled the population to influence the hybridization/creolization to develop the jazz musical style.)
+The tie to this study is that the emigration of Haitian refugees after their independence to New Orleans around 1815 doubled the population to influence the hybridization/creolization to develop the jazz musical style.)

 The second is a quantitative system to categorize syncopated rhythms, like the swing rhythm and the tresillo-based five-beat syncopated rhythm, by comparing the ratio of the first two notes.
 This then helps to categorize the three rhythms of the Haitian quintolet, the Puerto Rican elastic tresillo type B rhythm, and the commonly used cinquillo rhythm as different transcriptions of the tresillo based five-beat syncopated rhythm with different “syncopation ratios” based on the difference in value between primary and secondary divisions.
 Equal values allow more room for the secondary divisions to fluctuate, especially in slower tempos; shorter values (usually 16th notes) are easier to execute.